curv3d/curv/docs/language/Language.md

 TeaCAD does not support varargs functions, not even built-in ones.
 In all cases where a variable number of arguments is needed, a single list argument is used instead.
-This is more flexible, because the list argument can be written either as a list literal, or as an expression which computes a list at run time.
+* This is more flexible, because the list argument can be written either as a list literal, or as an expression which computes a list at run time.
   There's no loss of convenience, because you can write `max[a,b]` instead of `max([a,b])` as an abbreviated form of function call.
+* It's more consistent.
+All functions have a fixed number of arguments, with a different name for each argument.
+Labeled arguments work consistently for all functions.
+* It's more efficient.
+Since functions are first class values, we have to pick a uniform calling convention.
+A varargs calling convention, where all arguments are pushed on the stack, and the number of arguments is also passed, is inefficient.
+Instead, functions are compiled into machine code using a C style calling convention with a fixed number of arguments, some of which may be placed in registers.
+Tail recursion optimization is not possible for varargs functions, but is possible for our calling convention.

 ## Boolean values
 There are two boolean values, `true` and `false`.